What is voice search?

-1) The growing popularity and success of voice-first devices; like Google Home and Alexa are integrating well with other household appliances and clearly demonstrating search convenience to households around the globe and;
+1) The growing popularity and success of voice-first devices; like Google Home and Alexa are integrating well with other household appliances and clearly demonstrating search convenience to households around the globe.

-So with voice search paving the way into the future, what are the impacts for your business, and how do you prepare your business for the voice search revolution?
+So with voice search paving it’s way into the future, what are the impacts for your business, and how do you prepare your business for the voice search revolution?

-As the world transitions to voice search, at a high-level, the key impact for your business will be the way in which your customers find you on the web, and the way in which you reach and engage with your target audience online.
+As the world transitions to voice search, at a high-level, the key impact for your business will be the way in which your customers find you on the web, and the way in which you reach and engage with them online.

 To state the obvious, voice search relies on human speech.
 The underlying point here is that understanding human speech and conversation patterns become important when formulating your voice search strategy.
-This is because traditional single keywords and search terms, with voice search become long-tail keyword phrases, often posed as queries or commands, which follow a natural conversational flow.
+This is because traditional single keywords and search terms, with voice search now become long-tail keyword phrases, often posed as queries or commands following a natural conversational flow.

 Here are some examples:

-As a business to continue to thrive in the digital world, understanding the change voice search will bring is critical.
-In doing so, you can get on the front-foot and begin evaluating your digital strategy, and reviewing your web presence, in preparation for the age of voice search.
+To thrive in the digital world, understanding the changes voice search will bring is critical.
+In doing so, you can get on the front-foot, and prepare your business for the age of voice search.